 Sometimes it’s safety that becomes a challenge, in certain places a female travel photographer is much less safe than a man.

 What is the most memorable photo you’ve ever taken?

 Photographing cheetahs in Namibia was truly unforgettable.
 These were hand-reared orphaned cheetahs who became accustomed to people but who nevertheless stayed wild and hunted themselves.

-In order to attract their attention, I used a stick with a thin rope tied to it, and at the end I attached a few chicken feathers to make it a big cat toy.
+In order to attract their attention, I used a stick with a thin rope tied to it, and at the end, I attached a few chicken feathers to make it a big cat toy.
 I still remember the feeling of suddenly seeing a cheetah running full speed towards me from the bush.
 But it stopped right in front of me, looking very intrigued by my DIY toy.

 What are some of the biggest challenges you face when trying to get a shot?

 In travel photography most often, it’s logistics and weather.
-Whilst you can try to improve the logistical side, the only thing you can do with the weather is be patient, opportunistic and optimistic.
+Whilst you can try to improve the logistical side, the only thing you can do with the weather is to be patient, opportunistic and optimistic.